MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

     - The first posted document backward in the chain of transactions is the output posting of SN1 from the first released works order.
     - The next posted document backward after that is the consumption posting from the first released works order.
 Here the quality controller sees that a racing frame from LOT1 was used.
-    - The lowest posted document in this chain is the posted purchase receipt on which racing frames with LOT1 entered stock.
+    - The lowest posted document in this chain is the posted purchase receipt on which racing frames with LOT1 entered inventory.

     The quality controller has now established which lot of racing frames was faulty and he can search for the last trace line to see which supplier supplied them, namely Custom Metals Incorporated.